jzy2000/threat-hunting/linux-command-history.md

 Indications that `.bash_history` has been altered or evaded is a noteworthy indicator of compromise.

-Consider Osquery to fetch the command history if the OS has it installed.
+Consider Osquery to fetch the command history if the OS has it installed: `select * from shell_history`

 Look for any unusual commands, in particular: